MatthewFlamm/nwsradar/info.md

 See [README](README.md) for more info on configuration and usage.

 ## Change log
+* 0.5.1
+  * Use standard homeassistant method for updating data
 * 0.5.0
   * Use UI configuration
   * DEPRECATION: YAML configuration to be removed in 0.6.0